orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 - solution1: use two pins per PRU to allow IO
 - solution2: extend SPI to also talk to GPIO-Extender (would also make level-shifting-easier)
 - assessment:
     - PRU has still 9+ unused pins, even 10 (with current ones) in a register-row, but 8 seems like a more suited number
+    - PRU should be limited to be gpio-recorder with its pins, a second pin is handled from host

 Bidirectional GPIO and fast/variable UART / SPI to Target
 ---------------------------------------------------